twitter/communitynotes/documentation/api/overview.md

   * WL = Daily writing limit
   * NH_5 = Number of notes with CRNH (“Currently Rated Not Helpful”) status among last 5 notes with a non-NMR (“Needs More Ratings”) status
   * NH_10 = Number of notes with CRNH status among last 10 notes with a non-NMR status
-  * HR_R = Recent hit rate (e.g. (CRH-CRNH)/TotalNotes among most recent N notes, say 20).
-Equals zero until > they’ve written 20 notes.
-(CRH = “Currently Rated Helpful” status.)
+  * HR_R = Recent hit rate (e.g. (CRH-CRNH)/TotalNotes among most recent 20 notes).
+CRH = “Currently Rated Helpful” status.
-  * HR_L = Longer-term hit rate (e.g. (CRH-CRNH)/TotalNotes among most recent M notes, say 500).
-Equals zero until they’ve written more than 100 notes.
+  * HR_L = Longer-term hit rate (e.g. (CRH-CRNH)/TotalNotes among most recent 100 notes).
+This portion of the calculation is only considered if there are 100+ recent notes.
   * DN_30 = Average daily notes written in last 30 days
   * T = Total notes written